-Cleveland neighborhood mourns shooting death of 9-year-old girl
+Two groups were exchanging gunfire when 9-year-old was killed

 CLEVELAND-- A neighborhood on Cleveland's east side is picking up the pieces after the death of a 9-year-old girl.

 Saniyah Nicholson was in a car at Harvard Avenue and Lee Road Wednesday night while her mother went inside of DNA Level C Boxing Club to pick up her brother.

-That's when shots rang out.
+Cleveland police said two groups were shooting at each other from across the roadway and the girl lost her life.

 "We got down because there were just so many shots that we went for cover.
 You know, we got dozens of students training," Ra'Sheem Ali said.
 He runs a program at the club called "Gloves Up, Guns Down."